lsst-ts/observatory-controls-docs/System-Testing-Deployments-and-Upgrades/Control-System-Upgrade/Deployment-Activities/base-teststand/index.rst

 The overall system summary state view is called ``SummaryState``.

-.. .. _Deployment-Activities-BTS-Federation-Check:

-..
-Checking the Number of Federations
-.. ----------------------------------

-..
-This uses a script in https://github.com/lsst-ts/k8s-admin.
-..
-Run ``./feds-check`` from a machine with ``kubectl`` and the proper kubeconfig file.

 Interacting with Kubernetes
 ---------------------------
 Commands can be executed from your own machine with ``kubectl`` and the ``manke.yaml`` kubeconfig file.